Midwife in the Tire Swing

 At fourteen the blank pages had been a duty, a responsibility to a future self.
 She had seen herself years hence, seeking sound advice from her younger self, slipping back into the past and rediscovering how things were before they got complicated.

 She had an image of the woman she would become in maturity, a woman like the summer people she saw each year—sophisticated, a busy wife and mother, a woman at home in the world wearing blue jeans, casually unconcerned with the appearance she presented—a kerchief about the hair driving a station wagon on her many errands.
 These women and their children came in early June, their arrival heralding the start of the summer season.
 They opened houses, spoke authoritatively with electricians, nurserymen, carpenters, plumbers, the deliverers of bottled gas; they and their money were in command.
 Slim and stylish with a dab of potting soil on the cheek, a stray lock of hair springing from under their bandannas, they drank in the afternoon and bought gin and scotch at the state agency liquor store.
 These women kept diaries, wrote, some painted all through the summer—seascapes and landscapes that to Cat were startlingly good, well executed.
-These were women who did things well, who were beautiful, worshippers at the shrines of their own inner fires.
+These were women who did things well, worshippers at the shrines of their own inner fires.
 At fourteen Cat had a recurring nightmare wherein she grew up and stayed at home in solitary spinsterhood, there to tend her aging parents, who would become vigorous centenarians to spite her.

 Catherine Armstrong Hobart wrote about the Italians, dark, energetic immigrants from the Mediterranean, and their more public passions, unlike the Germans, Swedes and Irish who shed their tears in private, more foreign than the French-speaking Québecers who walked over the border to cut trees, then walked back home in season, over the ice.
 Foreign enough, but not European, as the hard-living Slavs and Hungarians who stoked the furnaces of industry and leveled track for the Bangor and Piscataquis Railroad line.
 Those were Europeans.
 The Italians were foreign with dark skins, public passions and a taste for music and picnics.